Cilantro

 Uses and Benefits

-Cilantro, the leafy part of the *Coriandrum sativum* plant, enriches a myriad of dishes with its fresh and piquant flavor2.
-Savored across various cuisines, it’s a staple in salsas and an irreplaceable garnish in many Asian and Mexican recipes.
-Beyond its culinary versatility, cilantro contains vitamins and may have antioxidant properties5.
+Cilantro, the leafy part of the Coriandrum sativum plant, enriches a myriad of dishes with its fresh and piquant flavor2.
+This versatile herb is a staple in salsas and an irreplaceable garnish in many Asian and Mexican recipes.
+Beyond its culinary prowess, cilantro boasts an impressive nutritional profile.
+It contains essential vitamins and may possess antioxidant properties that support overall well-being5.

 background, board, cilantro